Four qualities consistently found in brands that deliver great CXby

 The Ace store owner is totally focused on clearly identifying and standing out within their customer community, and being helpful for each and every person in that community.
-Their reward for this commitment is being ranked highest in customer satisfaction among home improvement retailers for a sixth consecutive year in the JD Power and Associates survey.
+Their reward for this commitment is being ranked highest in customer satisfaction among home improvement retailers for a several consecutive years in the JD Power and Associates surveys.

 4. Successful communication

-A lack of communication is why many businesses are failing so spectacularly and the recent BA, UA and Ryanair catastrophes are prime examples of this.
-These often self-inflicted operational failures are usually accompanied by news stories featuring angry passengers complaining of “There being nobody to let us know what was going on.”
+A lack of communication is why many businesses fail so spectacularly.
+These often self-inflicted operational failures are usually accompanied by news stories featuring angry customers complaining of “There being nobody to let us know what was going on.”

 Proactivity is the key to successful communication and even if there is no news, it’s vital to let people know that at least somebody is aware of the issue and is seeking a resolution.
 In order to keep customers happy, it helps if your people are able to respond in a powerful and immediate way to service failures — using their own initiative, without waiting for a manager’s okay.